RicardoSun/RicardoSun.github.io/_pages/about.md

 # 💼 Project
 <!-- ***2023***: &nbsp;🎉🎉  The 1st version of personal academic webpage is constructed. -->
 - National Natural Science Foundation of China (NSFC), A study on the prediction of multiaxial variable amplitude fatigue life by physics-informed data-driven method, 2024.01-2026.12.
+(Principal Investigator, Ongoing)
+- National Natural Science Foundation of China (NSFC), A study on the prediction of multiaxial variable amplitude fatigue life by physics-informed data-driven method, 2024.01-2026.12.
+(Principal Investigator)
+- National Natural Science Foundation of China (NSFC), A study on the prediction of multiaxial variable amplitude fatigue life by physics-informed data-driven method, 2024.01-2026.12.
 (Principal Investigator)

 # 📝 Publications